 Digital Accident - The software responsible for communicating the message could have bugs that unintentionally mutate a subset of messages.

-Malicious Actor - A man-in-the-middle could be altering messages in order to confuse correspondents or learn valuable information.
+Malicious Actor - A man-in-the-middle could be altering messages to confuse correspondents or learn valuable information.

 Solution - Checksum 🔗